ganelson/inform-evolution/proposals/0045-text-substitutions-with-text-literals.md

 	                             [praise for _________________]       substitution
 	                                         `hammer-throwing`        backticked text

-In principal, this nesting can go arbitrarily deep, always alternating substitution brackets and backticks.
+In principle, this nesting can go arbitrarily deep, always alternating substitution brackets and backticks.
 This, for example:

 	"[intone `[intone `[intone `[intone `[intone `[intone `[intone `X`]`]`]`]`]`]`]"